Equity for a Sustainable Future - Get 20% off the Diploma when you enrol by 10th March

 What is a green city, and how is it built

 The world continues to grapple with the impacts of the climate crisis and businesses are increasingly working to embrace environmental sustainability.
 Addressing the sustainability of our cities could be a real game-changer.
 Current urban development patterns often reinforce the disconnect between nature and humans and undermine biodiversity.
+Cities are a significant contributor to climate change, land-use change, the introduction of invasive species, and nitrogen deposition.
+With this in mind, it is no surprise that the green city concept is becoming increasingly important as we work to establish more environmentally friendly and sustainable urban areas.

 What is a green city?